 Submissions are assessed by the Editor to ensure that they are consistent with the aims and scope of the journal, and are suitable for peer review.
 Submissions that proceed to peer review are assigned to an Associate Editor, who obtains assessments from at least two researchers expert in the areas covered by the submission and provides a recommendation to the Editor.
 The Editor considers the comments of the reviewers and the recommendation of the Associate Editor, and communicates the decision to the authors.

-To allow for double-blind reviewing, the cover page should be submitted separately and should include:
+To allow for double-anonymize reviewing, the cover page should be submitted separately and should include:

 - the title of the manuscript and the names and affiliations of all authors, as well as the contact details for the corresponding author